qaisaraM/STOCK-CONTROL-/README.md

 ---

-## 🤝 Contributing

-Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.

 ---

 ## 📄 License

-This project is proprietary software developed for internal use at YOKOWO Group.
+This project is proprietary software and is presented here for portfolio purposes only.

 ---